RadtkeTomasz/RadtkeTomasz/README.md

  Best Practices, SignalR, EntityFramework Core and Angular <br>
 📫 You can reach out to me through email: tomeas23@gmail.com

-⚡ Lately I am finishing up work on my biggest project, TaskFlow...⚡
+⚡ Lately I am finishing up work on my biggest project, BlueCMS - a custom, AI powered Content Management System for my personal Clients!⚡
 <!--
 **RadtkeTomasz/RadtkeTomasz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.